 - Australia, Mexico, and Chile already have free trade agreements with Japan, and the EU and Japan completed FTA negotiations in December 2017.

-- The Japan-EU free trade agreement will cut 85 per cent of Japanese tariffs on European agri-food exports.
+- The Japan-EU free trade agreement cut 85 percent of Japanese tariffs on European agri-food exports.

-- Vietnam and Malaysia are both members of ASEAN, which have signed FTAs with some of Canada’s major competitors China, South Korea, Australia, New Zealand, India, Chile, and Japan.
+- Vietnam and Malaysia, both members of ASEAN, have signed FTAs with some of Canada’s major competitors these include China, South Korea, Australia, New Zealand, India, Chile, and Japan.

-- Vietnam and Malaysia are also parties in negotiations for the Regional Comprehensive Economic Partnership (RCEP), which includes ASEAN, China, Japan, South Korea, India, Australia, and New Zealand.
+- Vietnam and Malaysia are also parties in the Regional Comprehensive Economic Partnership (RCEP), which includes ASEAN, China, Japan, South Korea, India, Australia, and New Zealand.

 - Vietnam also has bilateral FTAs with South Korea, Japan, Russia, and the United States.

-- Vietnam and the EU is expected to sign its negotiated FTA in 2018 and Vietnam is currently in FTA negotiations with the EFTA (Norway, Iceland, Liechtenstein, Switzerland).
+- Vietnam is currently in FTA negotiations with the EFTA (Norway, Iceland, Liechtenstein, Switzerland).

 - Malaysia has bilateral FTAs with Australia, Chile, India, Japan, New Zealand, Pakistan, and Turkey.